Partners

 Partner description

-Vilnius City Museum is a new venue for learning about the capital of Lithuania, dedicated to both the citizens and the city guests.
+Vilnius City Museum is a venue for learning about the capital of Lithuania, dedicated to both the citizens and the city guests.
 The museum presents stories of the city that are unique and important, even if unknown so far.
 The mission of the Museum is to nurture perceptive and knowledgeable residents of the city.
-Dynamic and constantly changing, like Vilnius itself, the Museum plans to put on two or three exhibitions each year, based on original studies of urban life.
+Dynamic and constantly changing, like Vilnius itself, the Museum puts on two or three exhibitions each year, based on original studies of urban life.
 It invites visitors to take a closer look at the city, and discover something unexpected in its familiar spaces.

-Critical and Xwhy, two leading Lithuanian agencies, have joined their forces to discover new forms of quality and meaning.
+The Critical and Xwhy, two leading Lithuanian agencies, have joined their forces to discover new forms of quality and meaning.
 Their aim is to pioneer a new, enriched vision of research and design practices – a well-thought combination of both enables to better decision making and creates an impact, which is crucial in the context of uncertainty.
 Their process involves researching contexts and engaging all stakeholders in order to develop an in-depth understanding of the problem at hand, and their insights translate into strategic design solutions for businesses, culture, and governmental organisations.
-Critical and Xwhy also seek to foster the dialogue within the industry by sharing their learnings with clients, colleagues, and partners.
+The Critical and Xwhy also seek to foster the dialogue within the industry by sharing their learnings with clients, colleagues, and partners.